If you are bringing your class to us

 Children and adults in these categories should not attend Wild Learning, and we make it clear in our communications with parents that if their children or any member of their household is shielding or clinically vulnerable, then they should not attend.

-The UK government’s recommendation for primary schools is that they accept a half class at a time, with a suggested upper limit of 15 children.
 Working outdoors, with no cramped corridors or ventilation issues we are happy to maintain our standard maximum group size of 16.
 Classes of 30 will be accepted, but NB that we will subdivide these into two groups for the day.

 The current science on the transmission on the novel coronavirus indicates that: